thiyagarajan/AR-Loader/README.markdown

 product_properties, will map from column headings such as 'product_properties', 'Product Properties', 'product properties'  etc

-## QUICK START
+## Installation

+Add gem instruction to your Gemfile.
+To use the Excel loader, JRuby is required, so to use in a mixed setup of JRuby and deployed to other Rubies, use the following guard.
+`
+  if(RUBY_PLATFORM =~ /java/)
+      gem 'activerecord-jdbcmysql-adapter'
+  else
+      gem 'mysql'
+  end
+`
-Include gem in your Rails project.
-Currently no support for AR usage outside a Rails Project.
+Currently not tested AR usage outside a Rails Project but to install the l;atest gem :

+`gem install ar_loader`

 ## Example Spreadsheet